m-belefqih/simple-project-tailwind-css/README.md

-This is my first project of using a Tailwind CSS project
+# My First Tailwind CSS Project
+A simple project to learn and experiment with Tailwind CSS for building responsive and modern web designs.